How to Find a CTO for Your Startup [Complete Guide]

 So your CTO should be able to connect all the dots and see the bigger picture, while being aware of the technical side.

 Where And How to Find a CTO for a Startup

 While looking for a CTO for a startup that’ll meet all the above-mentioned requirements, look in the right places.
 When possible, use all the offline channels - your social circle and meetups.
-The first option is the best one since you get the fairest feedback and recommendations.
-Use social media to message your acquaintances directly and don’t hesitate to post publicly, on Linkedin, Facebook, and Instagram.
-You can also:
+The first option is the best since you get the fairest feedback and recommendations.
+Use social media to message your acquaintances directly and don’t hesitate to post publicly, on LinkedIn, Meta (former Facebook), and Instagram.